HP-85/atp/README.md

 # AWS Tools for PowerShell - cross platform installer
-This script downloads the AWS.Tools.zip file containing all AWS.Tool PowerShell modules, and extracts them to the user's PSModules folder in their home directory as described in the second install method described on this page:
+This script downloads the AWS.Tools.zip file containing all AWS.Tool PowerShell modules, and extracts them to the user's PSModules folder in their home directory (does not require elevated permissions) as described in the second install method described on this page:
 * https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-set-up-windows.html#ps-installing-awstools

 It also addresses the issue described on this page: